tercen/starter_guide/docs/filter.md

 Use them to control what is shown in a graph or sent to an operator for calculation.

-Tercen Filters use "Boolean Logic" which is based around the concept that all values are either true or false and by asking enough true/false questions you can get to any data point.
+Tercen filters use "Boolean Logic" which is based around the concept that all values are either true or false and, by asking enough true/false questions, you can get to any data point.

 In Tercen a Filter is a list of rules built up in the settings.

 Each rule has three parts.

 - The **Factor** it is based on.
 - A **Logic** for the rule to use.
-- And a piece of Data to **Define** the rule.
+- A piece of Data to **Define** the rule.

 Scroll down our crosstab projection.
 See there is an irrelevant plot where SSC- A is being compared to itself.
+You will see all the data a points in a diagonal line.

 Lets create a filter to remove it.

 ## Create a Filter

 Drag **variable** and drop it on the **Filters** Zone.

-The Filter screen will open.
+The Filter settings screen will open.

 Change the name to "Exclude Channels"